schwamster/kidsgames/README.md

     aws s3 rm --recursive s3://{bucketname}

+alternativly you can add the following property to the bucket resource:

+    force_destroy = "true"

 ### optional - add custom domain

 If you already have a hosted zone in your aws account this is straight forward.
 Update your kidsgame.tf with the follwoing code: